-1) ut11+ut12 is Julian Date, apportioned in any convenient way between the two arguments, for example where utll is the Julian Day Number and utll is the fraction of a day.
-The returned utcl and utc2 form an analogous pair, except that a special convention is used, to deal with the problem of leap seconds - see Note 3.
+1) ut11+ut12 is Julian Date, apportioned in any convenient way between the two arguments, for example where utl1 is the Julian Day Number and utl2 is the fraction of a day.
+The returned utc1 and utc2 form an analogous pair, except that a special convention is used, to deal with the problem of leap seconds - see Note 3.